We are all eternal learners and we always keep our eyes open for new apps, platforms and methods of learning foreign languages.

 The best feeling is when you come across a native speaker of your target language who also wants to learn your mother tongue—it’s like you hit the language jackpot!

 Users can correct each other’s messages with an in-built correction tool, which transforms the language exchanges into tiny tutoring sessions.
-The app also has an integrated translation system to help you avoid those moments when you really want to communicate something but just lack the one word that gives the sentence it’s proper meaning.
+The app also has an integrated translation system.
+This helps in those moments when you really want to communicate something but just lack the one word that gives the sentence it’s proper meaning.

-You can mark your top conversations or messages, so your favourite phrases will not get lost and the text-to-voice option will make sure you always know how to pronounce the messages you receive.
-To help you with conversation motivation you can also arranged language exchanges with lengths defined by different parameters like time (erm, obviously!), number of exchanged messages or characters.
+You can mark your top conversations or messages, so your favourite phrases will not get lost.
+And the text-to-voice option will make sure you always know how to pronounce the messages you receive.
+To help you with conversation motivation you can also arranged language exchanges by different parameters like time, number of exchanged messages or characters.